Richard Bezuidenhout

-Richard Dyle Bezuidenhout (born 10 August 1982) is a Tanzanian-born Canadian film actor and producer who won the second season of the reality competition Big Brother Africa (season 2) in 2007.
+Richard Dyle Bezuidenhout (born 10 August 1982) is a Tanzanian-born Canadian film actor and producer who won the first came to public attention for winning the second season of the reality competition Big Brother Africa in 2007.

-Film career

-Bezuidenhout's film acting and production careers started after winning Big brother Africa show in 2007.
-Right after the show, he was cast in Nollywood film 'Player no.1' with Ini Edo, Jackie Appiah, following a successful career in Bongo movies film industry including a 2008 film, 'Family Tears' collaborating with the likes of Steven Kanumba and Wema Sepetu.
-He used part of the money he won in the competition to buy filming equipment to start producing his own movies.
-In 2011 he starred in an award winning film, 'Zamora' starred by Richa Adhia.
+Career

-Big Brother controversies
+Big Brother

-Bezuidenhout could be named as one of the most controversial Big Brother Africa show’s winners.
-That is because of his sexual affairs with Nigerian contestant, Ofunneka Molokwu, who was totally drunk by the moment of their relation’s edge.
-Despite that on the next day Ofunneka told Big Brother, that she totally understood, what was going on, many viewers accused Bezuidenhout of the sexual abuse, nevertheless, he went on winning the show.
+Bezuidenhout is often cited as one of the most controversial Big Brother Africa winners.
+This is due to his sexual affair, despite being married himself with Nigerian contestant, Ofunneka Molokwu while intoxicated.
+Despite Ofunneka telling the show that she understood what was going on, many viewers accused Bezuidenhout of sexual abuse.

-Even after winning the show, the troubles for him continued when rumors of an affair between Bezuidenhout and his Angolan housemate Tatiana, was revealed.
-Also, a fellow housemate called Kemens blamed the show managers for his exit from the show labeled it as 'planned' since he thought Bezuidenhout did more controversial thing compared to what he had done.
+Even after winning, rumors of an affair between Bezuidenhout and his Angolan housemate Tatiana, was revealed.
+Also, fellow housemate Kemens blamed the show managers for his exit from the show labeling it as "planned" when to compared to Bezuidenhout's behaviour.

+Acting and producing

+Bezuidenhout's acting and producing careers began after winning Big Brother Africa in 2007.
+Right after the show, he was cast in Nollywood film Player no.1 with Ini Edo, Jackie Appiah.
+He followed these up with Bongo films including the 2008 film Family Tears collaborating with the Steven Kanumba and Wema Sepetu.
+He used part of the money he won in Big Brother Africa to buy filming equipment to start producing his own films.
+In 2011, he starred in the film, Zamora starring by Richa Adhia.